Victor-Basil/Daily-Activity-Tracker/README.md

 **Daily Activity Tracker app**:

-This is a simple web based applicationto log and track daily activities.
+This is a simple web based application to log and track daily activities.

 **How the Application Works**